forrestdavis/AmbiAttach/README.md

 * [pytorch](https://pytorch.org/) v1.0.0

 ### Quick Usage
-One English and one Spanish model are already in the models directory (due to space).
-The others can be found [here](https://zenodo.org/record/3778994#.X6wfxnVKj3A).
+Due to file size constraints on github all models can be found [here](https://zenodo.org/record/3778994#.X6wfxnVKj3A).

 To get by-word compelxity results